-The impact of the COVID-19 pandemic is broad and ongoing and will continue to be felt for years to come.
-In regard to compensation, high unemployment has resulted in a larger pool of available talent, however it has increased emphasis on flexible work arrangements, health benefits, and other employee support systems.
-As the pandemic continues, and even once it is over, there are widespread changes to the workforce globally that are expected to remain including increased flexibility to work remotely, reduced business office footprint and expense for many organizations, increased investment in technology, particularly associated with employee engagement and online connectivity, and creating pay structures that are more nimble, more responsive to employee performance and its direct impact on an organization's financial success, and more reliant on skills assessments so that previous unemployment or underemployment does not cause gender pay inequities to widen.
+Employees within the State, like those around the country, are re-evaluating their priorities, contemplating work-life balance anew, and opting to transition into roles that better match their values.
+Even when the pandemic is over, there are widespread changes to the workforce globally that are expected to remain including increased flexibility to work remotely, reduced business office footprint and expense for many organizations, increased investment in technology, particularly associated with employee engagement and online connectivity, and creating pay structures that are more nimble, more responsive to employee performance and its direct impact on an organization's financial success, and more reliant on skills assessments so that previous unemployment or underemployment does not cause gender pay inequities to widen.